PritamKapat/CeloPritam/readme.md

 ⏱️ Timestamped Proof: Every submission is recorded with the block timestamp for accurate proof of work.

-Function / Variable

-Type

-Description

-submitAssignment(string memory _description)

-Write (Transaction)

-Creates a new assignment record and stores it on the blockchain.
-Requires gas.

-getAssignment(uint256 _id)

-Read (View)

-Retrieves the full structured data (ID, submitter, description, timestamp) for any existing record.

-getTotalAssignments()

-Read (View)

-Returns the total number of work assignments submitted so far.

-records(uint256)

-Read (View)

-Public getter for raw data access via the assignment ID.

-AssignmentSubmitted

-Event

-Emitted when a new record is created, allowing off-chain applications to track activity efficiently.

 📄 Smart Contract Details

 Language: Solidity ^0.8.0